 Congestive heart failure, also simply called heart failure, occurs when the heart can no longer pump blood effectively.
-The heart is designed to pump oxygen-rich blood to other parts of the body.
+The heart pumps oxygen-rich blood to other parts of the body.
 When the heart struggles to meet the body’s demand for oxygen-rich blood, it weakens.
 When the heart weakens, it can no longer supply oxygen-rich blood through the necessary channels, resulting in further complications to the heart, organs, and body.

 Heart failure is a severe medical condition that requires immediate medical attention.
 Heart failure symptoms are one of the cardiovascular concerns that Buckeye Heart & Vascular Institute takes very seriously.
 Due to advancements in cardiovascular medicine, patients are receiving the treatment they need to manage their symptoms and live a fulfilled life.
 Although heart failure has no direct cure, there are various treatments available to help patients manage their symptoms.

 Visit Buckeye Heart & Vascular Institute